Green Is The Unexpected Nail Shade Everyone’s Asking For This Spring

 Elevated Olive

-If you’re wedded to neutral nails, then dare I suggest that this spring’s take on olive green might be perfect for you?
-Look for a color with yellow undertones — similar to the one sported by manicurist Julia Diogo — to keep it feeling chic and sophisticated.
-Try Sally Hansen Miracle Gel Polish in Cactus Makes Perfect, $8.32.
+If you’re wedded to neutral nails then dare I suggest that this spring’s take on olive green might be perfect for you?
+Look for a colour with yellow undertones — similar to the one sported by manicurist Julia Diogo — to keep it feeling chic and sophisticated.
+Try Sally Hansen Miracle Gel Polish in Cactus Makes Perfect, £9.99.

 Mint Choc Tips

 Hayley McColm, Mii Cosmetics nail expert, recommends trying out the green nail trend with a French tip like this design by nail creator Patrycja, aka @finewinenails.
 “Bright limes and sage greens have been my go-to, and adding a floral design is great for spring and summer,” says McColm.
-Try Essie Nail Lacquer in Mint Candy Apple, $10, for the perfect creamy green shade.
+Try Mii Cosmetics Kiwi Crush Nail Polish, £9, for the perfect creamy green shade.

 AdvertisementADVERTISEMENT